Azure-Samples/active-directory-b2c-ios-native-appauth/README.md

 * To create an Azure AD B2C tenant, checkout [these steps](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-get-started).

 * To register your app, checkout [these steps](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-app-registration).
 Make sure the "Native Client" switch is turned to "Yes".
 You will need to supply a Redirect URL with a custom scheme in order for your iOS application to capture the callback.
-To avoid a collision with another applcation, we recommend using a reverse DNS notation of your B2C tenant name followed by your application name as the custom scheme.
+To avoid a collision with another application, we recommend using a reverse DNS notation of your B2C tenant name followed by your application name as the custom scheme.
 The example Redirect URI in this sample is: "com.onmicrosoft.fabrikamb2c.exampleapp:/oauthredirect" where fabrikamb2c should be replaced with your tenant name, and exampleapp should be replaced with the name of your application.

 * Define your [custom sign in and sign up experience](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-reference-policies).
 In Azure AD B2C, you define the experience your end users will encounter by creating policies.
 For this sample, you'll want to create a single combined Sign In/Sign up policy.